Property prices pose biggest risk to stability of Hong Kong economy

 The Centa-City Leading Index, a widely used indicator of the city’s residential price trends, is now at a record 121.7, 5 percent higher than the same period in mid-January.

-A sub-index of Hong Kong property stocks .HSNP that includes bellwethers Cheung Kong and Sun Hung Kai, has gained 9 percent since the last cooling measures announced on October 26, beating an 8 percent rise in the benchmark Hang Seng Index.
+A sub-index of Hong Kong property stocks that includes bellwethers Cheung Kong and Sun Hung Kai, has gained 9 percent since the last cooling measures announced on Oct.
+26, beating an 8 percent rise in the benchmark Hang Seng Index.

 With substantial land banks and lack of competition, these developers have huge leverage over a government that is keen to encourage a swifter rollout of new flats and which could offer incentives to convert and rezone land for residential use.